MikiTwenty/MikiTwenty/README.md

 ## 👋 About Me

-I'm Michele Ventimiglia, an AI Engineer and Consultant with a passion for Artificial Intelligence, coding, and technology.
-I am currently pursuing an inter-university Bachelor's degree in Artificial Intelligence at the Universities of Pavia, Milano-Statale, and Milano-Bicocca.
+I'm Michele Ventimiglia, an AI Engineer and Consultant passionate about Artificial Intelligence, coding, and technology.
+I am pursuing an inter-university Bachelor's in Artificial Intelligence at the Universities of Pavia, Milano-Statale, and Milano-Bicocca.

 ### 🎓 Education